N4S4/synology-api/documentation/docs/apis/classes/universal_search.md

 # UniversalSearch
 :::warning

-This API is not documented yet.
+This API is partially documented or under construction.

 :::
 ## Overview
 API wrapper for Synology Universal Search.

 Provides methods to perform keyword-based searches using Synology's Universal Search API.

 ## Methods
 ### `search`
 Search for files and metadata matching the given keyword.